WiseLibs/better-sqlite3/64-bit-integer-support.md

 # The `Integer` Class

 SQLite3 can store data in 64-bit signed integers, which are too big for JavaScript's [number format](https://en.wikipedia.org/wiki/IEEE_floating_point) to fully represent.
-To support this data type, `better-sqlite3` uses the immutable `Integer` class:
+To support this data type, `better-sqlite3` uses the immutable `Integer` class.
+To view the complete `Integer` documentation, [click here](https://github.com/JoshuaWise/integer).

 ```js
 var Integer = require('better-sqlite3').Integer;